 Evergreen to Downtown Olympia

-The new Route 34 will continue as Route 9X, so you can ride from The Evergreen State College to downtown Olympia without changing buses.
+Route 34 will continue as Route 9X, so you will be able to ride from The Evergreen State College to downtown Olympia without changing buses.

 Buses on Route 34 will travel from Evergreen to Capital Mall and then continue as Route 9X to east Lacey.